SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 Projects that build managed packages often must construct their unpackaged metadata to be deployable in multiple contexts: unmanaged deployments, such as developer orgs, unmanaged namespaced scratch orgs, and also managed contexts, such as a beta test org or a demo org created with ``install_prod``.

-  Projects that are building an org implementation (not a package with a namespace) do not need to use namespace injection.
+  Projects that are building an org implementation or a non-namespaced package do not have a namespace or a distinction between managed and unmanaged contexts.
+This section is relevant to projects that build namespaced packages.

 Metadata located in ``unpackaged/post``, for example, is deployed after the application code in both unmanaged and managed contexts.
 If that metadata contains references to the application components, it must be deployable when that metadata both is (in a managed context or namespaced scratch org) and is not (in an unmanaged context) namespaced.